 The 2020 Global Terrorism Index shows that in 2019, Pakistan recorded its lowest number of terror-related deaths since 2006.
-Deaths declined by 45 per cent, falling from 543 in 2018 to 300 in 2019.
+Deaths declined by 45%, falling from 543 in 2018 to 300 in 2019.

-Collectively, the three deadliest groups accounted for 38 per cent of terrorrelated deaths in 2019.
+Collectively, the three deadliest groups accounted for 38% of terror related deaths in 2019.
 However, the majority of deaths from terrorism in Pakistan were from small-scale attacks that were not attributed to any group.

 The Khorasan Chapter of the Islamic State first emerged in Pakistan in 2014 and has been responsible for 696 deaths since.
 After recording its deadliest year in 2018, deaths attributed to the Khorasan Chapter of the Islamic State declined by 96 per cent in 2019.

 TTP has been responsible for at least 4,500 deaths since 2009, which accounts for over half of all terrorism deaths by known groups in Pakistan.
 Since recording its deadliest year in 2010, the group has recorded a 90 per cent decline in terrorism deaths.

 Since peaking in 2013, LeJ has also recorded a steady decline in terrorist activity.
 LeJ claimed responsibility for just one attack in 2019, however it was the deadliest attack of the year.
 Twenty-one people were killed when a suicide bomber detonated at a market in Hazar Ganji, Balochistan.

 In 2015, the Pakistani Government implemented the National Action Plan to crack down on militant strongholds in North Waziristan and the Federally Administered Tribal Areas (FATA).
 Of the 37 terror groups active in Pakistan in 2015, only ten were still active in 2019.

-The most impacted regions in 2019 were Balochistan and Khyber Pakhtunkhwa, which merged with the previously highly impacted FATA in May 2018.51 Collectively, the two regions recorded 77 per cent of attacks and 85 per cent of deaths in 2019.
+The most impacted regions in 2019 were Balochistan and Khyber Pakhtunkhwa, which merged with the previously highly impacted FATA in May 2018.51 Collectively, the two regions recorded 77% of attacks and 85% of deaths in 2019.